| | The Catalan Language in the European Union

 5.10.
 Catalan literature can number among its authors many of international renown, such as Ramon Llull, Ausiàs March, Bernat Metge, Joanot Martorell, Jacint Verdaguer, Carles Riba, Mercè Rodoreda, and Salvador Espriu.

-1. Thus, it is only the fact that the territories of Catalan language and culture are not a state of the EU that is used as a pretext to deny official status to Catalan within the EU.
+Thus, it is only the fact that the territories of Catalan language and culture are not a state of the EU that is used as a pretext to deny official status to Catalan within the EU.

-3. Further, the criterion of according official status only to languages of states is not just obsolete, but indeed very unjust, for it implies the shearing of the European heritage with an argument that has nothing to do with safeguarding the diversity as a richness of the Old Continent.
+This attitude is inadmissible, for the new Europe must be the Europe not exclusively of the states but, without exception, of all the peoples that constitute it.
+Further, the criterion of according official status only to languages of states is not just obsolete, but indeed very unjust, for it implies the shearing of the European heritage with an argument that has nothing to do with safeguarding the diversity as a richness of the Old Continent.

-Of the three states of the EU where Catalan is spoken, only Spain, in some of its autonomous regions, allows it an official character.
+The arbitrary nature of this criterion becomes obvious if one considers that Andorra is a sovereign state with Catalan as the only official language.
+III.
+The attitude of the Spanish State with respect to the officiality of the Catalan Language in the EU Of the three states of the EU where Catalan is spoken, only Spain, in some of its autonomous regions, allows it an official character.
 This situation gives the Spanish State a greater responsibility regarding the external promotion of this language.

 The Spanish Constitution of 1978 explicitly acknowledges the linguistic plurality existing within the Spanish State.
 Further, the different autonomous statutes and other laws approved by the autonomous parliaments establish a regime of territorial co-officiality for the languages of the different nationalities.